dpneumo/STP/README.md

 _check_ **must** return true or false.
 It **should not** alter _line_ nor have other side effects.

-_new_state_ must be any valid state including the current state.
+_new_state_ can be any valid state including the current state.
 It must be a symbol.

-_actions_ must be either nil or and array (possibly empty) of actions.
+_actions_ can be either nil or and array (possibly empty) of actions.
 If nil is provided _coderunner.actions_ will not be changed by this rule

 An _action_ is not a line transform and does not affect the line flowing through the code runner.
+It **must** return _line_ for use by the next action in _actions_.
 An action may create "side effects" such as printing a reformatted line to a file.

-_transforms_ must be either nil or and array (possibly empty) of transforms.
+_transforms_ can be either nil or and array (possibly empty) of transforms.
 If nil is provided _coderunner.transforms will not be changed by this rule

 A _transform_ may transform _line_.
-It **must** return either the unaltered _line_, the transformed _line_ or nil.
+It **must** return the transformed _line_ for use by the next transform in _transforms_.
 It **should not** have side effects. eg. push the transformed _line_ into a file.

 ###Summary of the state machine internals:

+As STP is started it is passed a document and a plan.
+The STP instance creates _mapper_, _foreman_,and _coderunner_. _mapper_ is passed the document for processing.

 As each _line_ of the document is processed by _mapper_ it is passed to _foreman_ to check for a possible state change. _Foreman_ checks _line_ against the rules defined in the protocol for the current state.
 Each _line_ presented is treated as a new event.
 The first rule that returns true for _line_ is used to select the event response.
 It is expected that _line_ will match one of the rules defined for the current state.
 The last rule in the current state protocol should always match _line_.